Every Friday is the start of the weekend, but also a new episode of ("Very") Well Dressed!

 It is believed that men are reluctant to wear jewelry for fear of being perceived as feminine.

-That's probably the case, but that's only half of what makes them a little intimidating: the other half is the fact that some jewelry simply presents a dirty image , that it will be difficult to undo.
+That may be the case, but that's only half of what makes them a little intimidating: the other half is the fact that some jewelry simply has a bad image that will be hard to undo.

-I will therefore try to list the most commonly perceived as "to be banned", but I insist on one thing: it is not so much my personal opinion as a simple transcription of what seems to me to be the common opinion.
+So I'm going to try to list the ones most commonly perceived as "to be banned", but I insist on one thing: this is not so much my personal opinion as a simple transcription of what seems to me to be the common opinion.

-I have absolutely no doubt that you can wear all the jewelry on this "blacklist" in a very stylish way, as long as you find the piece that stands out from the crowd and do it well.
-See it more as a “at your own risk” than as any injunction. 😉
+I have absolutely no doubt that you can wear all the jewelry on this "blacklist" in a very stylish way, as long as you find the piece that stands out and do it right.
+See it more as a "at your own risk" than as any kind of injunction. 😉